WilliamHuynh5/unsw-cse-home-computing-wsl2/installation.md

 ## Post Installation 🙌
 You can launch **WSL2** by opening **Start** on Windows and searching for **Ubuntu**.
 > **Ubuntu** is the default linux distribution installed by WSL2.
 It is very beginner friendly to use and has a lot of documentation + support online.
-You can check it out [here](https://learn.microsoft.com/en-us/windows/wsl/)!
+You can check out the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/)!

 ![Ubuntu Example](/assets/img3.png "img3")